 Travellers looking to book their Hajj pilgrimage this August, are being warned to stay clear of deals that seem to good to be true.

-With over 25,000 British Muslims expected to make the Hajj pilgrimage this August, the Civil Aviation Authority is launching a campaign to ensure that this often once in a lifetime trip is not scuppered by booking through a disreputable company, or those falsely posing as reputable travel agents.
+With over 25,000 British Muslims expected to make the Hajj pilgrimage this August, the Civil Aviation Authority is launching a campaign to ensure that this often once in a lifetime trip is not Thwarted by booking through a disreputable company, or those falsely posing as reputable travel agents.
 The Civil Aviation Authority’s campaign is working to protect travellers after an increasing trend in the sale of illegal or fake package deals.
 In the worst cases, these illegal vendors have been prosecuted and imprisoned.

 By researching, using a trustworthy and reputable company that will provide you with ATOL protection, consumers can travel with peace of mind.

-Paul Smith, Director at the Civil Aviation Authority, said: “As we enter the busy booking period for Hajj travel, we are reminding consumers to research who they are planning to book with to ensure their important trip is protected.
+Paul Smith, Director at the Civil Aviation Authority, said: “As we enter the busy booking period for Hajj travel, we are reminding consumers to research who they are planning to book with to guarantee their important trip is protected.
 Using a recommended travel agent is helpful, but it is vital to check that your provider is ATOL protected despite any recommendation you may receive.”

 What is the Hajj Pilgrimage ?